Lisbon Food Tour with 3 Stops and Fado Show Performance

 The evening winds down at a cozy Fado house, where you’ll enjoy a traditional Portuguese dinner served with house wine and, of course, the haunting live Fado show.
 This is really the star of the experience—listening to local fadistas perform in an intimate setting, evoking feelings of saudade, a Portuguese word for longing.

 Guests often describe this as a “beautiful” and “atmospheric” experience.
-According to reviews, the food during the Fado show is good, though some mention it might not be perfect for everyone, especially some with specific tastes.
+According to reviews, the food during the Fado show is good, though some mention it might not be great for everyone, especially some with specific tastes.
 Still, the music and ambiance more than make up for that.

 What’s Included and What’s Not